Debbiepimpo/Milestone2/README.md

 I have been automatically testing my website while i was developing the project.
 I used the web developer tools regulary to ensure my website was responsive for mobile screen sizes and larger screen sizes.
 I used the device feature of dev tools for testing the website on all devices available.

-I've checked my HTML and CSS structure were done in [W3C Validator](https://validator.w3.org/#validate_by_input) for HTML and [JIGSAW W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) for CSS to make sure there weren't error and the structure was being coded correctly.
+I've checked my HTML and CSS structure were done in [W3C Validator](https://validator.w3.org/#validate_by_input) for HTML,[JIGSAW W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) for CSS and [JSHint](https://jshint.com/) to make sure there weren't any awkward error and the structure was being coded correctly.
 I checked this continuously through the process.

 If there was an error on my page, I would first change what was wrong in the dev tools so I would be able to see a live update into my browser.
 Once I've found the issue I went back to Cloud9 at AWS and make the changes there.